Anti-communist mass killings: Korea

-During the Korean War, tens of thousands of suspected communists and communist sympathizers were killed in what came to be known as the Bodo League massacre (1950).
-Estimates of the death toll vary.
+As the front advanced and retreated, ROK police and military killed further civilians accused of collaborating with the Korean People's Army during its occupation of the south.
+Between 9 and 31 October 1950, the Goyang police shot at least 153 civilians at the Goyang Geumjeong Cave massacre; in late 1950 and early 1951, police and a local militia executed more than 460 villagers in the Namyangju massacre.
+In December 1950, following the Chinese intervention and the fall of Pyongyang, the Rhee government carried out further mass executions of political prisoners in the Seoul area; in the December massacres, more than 800 prisoners were shot on 15 December alone, witnessed by British and American troops.
+In January 1951, a right-wing paramilitary unit shot between 212 and 1,300 civilians in Ganghwa County during the Ganghwa massacre.
+The following month, the ROK Army's 11th Division, deployed for counter-guerrilla operations in the southwestern mountains, killed 705 villagers in the Sancheong–Hamyang massacre and 719 in the Geochang massacre; the latter case caused a political scandal when it was exposed in the National Assembly, leading to the prosecution of several officers.

 According to professor Kim Dong-Choon, a commissioner of the Truth and Reconciliation Commission, at least 100,000 people were executed on suspicion of supporting communism, a figure which he called "very conservative."
 The overwhelming majority–82%–of the Korean War-era massacres that the Truth and Reconciliation Commission was petitioned to investigate were perpetrated by the Republic of Korea Armed Forces, with just 18% of the massacres being perpetrated by the Korean People's Army.

 Taiwan

 Thousands of people, labeled as communist sympathizers and spies, were killed by the government of Chiang Kai-shek during the White Terror (白色恐怖 (báisè kǒngbù)) in Taiwan, a violent suppression of political dissidents following the 28 February Incident in 1947.
 Protests erupted on 27 February following an altercation between a group of Tobacco Monopoly Bureau agents and a Taipei resident, with protestors calling for democratic reforms and an end to corruption.
 The Kuomintang regime responded by using violence to suppress the popular uprising.
 Over the next several days, the government-led crackdown killed several thousand people, with estimates generally setting the death toll somewhere between 10,000 and 30,000 or even more.
 From 1947 to 1987, around 140,000 Taiwanese were imprisoned, about 3,000 to 4,000 of whom were executed for their alleged opposition to the Kuomintang regime.